Cantera/cantera-website/pages/science/kinetics.rst

 collision efficiency can be absorbed into the rate coefficient :math:`k_f(T)`, the default collision efficiency is 1.0.

-A three-body reaction may be defined in the legacy CTI format using the :cti:class:`three_body_reaction` entry, or in the YAML format using the :ref:`three-body <sec-yaml-three-body>` reaction ``type``.
+A three-body reaction may be defined in the YAML format using the :ref:`three-body <sec-yaml-three-body>` reaction ``type``.

 Falloff Reactions